Market Overview

 Portsmouth is more affordable with a median home price of $250K, compared to $280K in Norfolk.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Norfolk prices range from $100K–$1M.
 Portsmouth prices range from $75K–$550K.

-Norfolk has stronger schools overall, with a 65% average pass rate compared to 60% in Portsmouth.
-Top schools in Norfolk include Maury High School and Granby High School.
-In Portsmouth, standout schools include Churchland High School and I.C.
+Norfolk public schools have a 65% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Norfolk include Maury High School and Granby High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Norfolk or Portsmouth?